Jenny Hagel: Career

-Hagel graduated from College of William & Mary.
-She next received a MFA in Writing for the Screen and Stage from the Northwestern University School of Communication in 2009, where she was taught by David E. Tolchinsky.
-She performed improv and sketch comedy at The Second City in Chicago for five years before moving to New York City.
+Hagel graduated from the College of William & Mary in Williamsburg, Virginia.
+She then received a MFA degree in Writing for the Screen and Stage from the Northwestern University School of Communication at Northwestern in Evanston, Illinois, in 2009.
+David E. Tolchinsky was one of her professors there.
+She performed improv and sketch comedy at The Second City in Chicago for five years before moving to Manhattan, New York.

-In addition to Late Night with Seth Meyers, she has written for multiple other comedy TV shows, including Impractical Jokers, the Big Gay Sketch Show, and the MTV show 10 on Top, for which she was formerly the head writer.
+In addition to Late Night with Seth Meyers, she has written for multiple other comedy TV shows, including Impractical Jokers, the Big Gay Sketch Show, and the MTV show 10 on Top.
+She was formerly the head writer for 10 on Top.
 In 2020, she became the inaugural head writer for The Amber Ruffin Show on Peacock.
-In 2022, she was nominated for a GLAAD Award for her work addressing LGBTQ issues on Late Night.
+In 2022, she was nominated for a GLAAD Award for work addressing LGBTQ issues on the Late Night show.

+Hagel's debut book, Advice No One Asked For: Essays, was published in June 2026, partly inspired by her live comedy show, "Jenny Hagel Gives Advice".

 Personal life

-Hagel is the daughter of Virginia and Judge Lawrence B. Hagel; and is of Puerto Rican descent.
-She currently lives in Brooklyn with her son and wife Jennifer Vanasco.
+Hagel is the daughter of Virginia and Judge Lawrence B. Hagel, who was appointed to the United States Court of Appeals by President George W. Bush in 2003.

+She is of white and Puerto Rican descent on her mother’s side.
+She lives in Brooklyn with her son.
+She is divorced after a marriage to Jennifer Vanasco in 2012.